Jack Suwinski Preview, Player Props: Pirates vs. Brewers

 Jack Suwinski At The Plate

-- Suwinski has had at least one RBI in 30.8% of his games this year (36 of 117), with more than one RBI 12 times (10.3%).
-He has also accounted for three or more of his team's runs in five contests.
+- Suwinski has driven in a run in 37 games this year (31.4%), including 13 games with more than one RBI (11.0%).
+He has also driven home three or more of his team's runs in five contests.

-- He has scored in 41 of 117 games this season, and more than once 8 times.
+- He has scored in 42 games this year, with multiple runs eight times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.